ARCCA/intro_nextflow/_episodes/05-running_on_cluster.md

 We should now be comfortable running on a single local machine such as the login node.
 To use the real power of a supercomputer cluster we should make sure each process is given the required resources.

 In the previous section we encountered the concept of a profile.
-Lets look at that again.
-Lets ignore the `includeConfig` command for now.
+Lets look at that again but call the profile `cluster`.
+Lets ignore the
+`includeConfig` command for now.

 ```
 profiles {
+  cluster {
-  slurm {
+    process {
       executor = 'slurm'
       clusterOptions = '-A scw1001'
     }
   }
+}
 ```

-This defines a profile we can use that submits to Slurm using `sbatch` and passes the `clusterOptions`, in this case the project code used to track the work.
+This defines a profile to set options in a `process`, this submits to Slurm using `sbatch` and passes the `clusterOptions`, in this case the project code used to track the work.

 ## Specifying resource